Paoli/Thorndale Line: History

 In June 2025, as part of a set of SEPTA budget cuts, it was proposed that the Paoli/Thorndale Line would be discontinued on January 1, 2026.
-However, on September 5, 2025 SEPTA cancelled the planned service cuts due to a court order being issued to restore SEPTA services.
+However, on September 5, 2025, SEPTA canceled the planned service cuts due to a court order being issued to restore SEPTA services.
 Instead, SEPTA implemented a fare increase that went into effect on September 14th.

 Stations

 The Paoli/Thorndale Line includes the following stations west of the Center City Commuter Connection; stations indicated with a gray background are closed.